Loading...

 The Strategy

-The team centered the design on one behavioral economics principle: make the desired action feel like a reward, not a sacrifice.
-Rather than blocking phone access and calling it safe driving, Sevare turns each drive into a points-earning session.
+Sevare's answer was to turn each drive into a points-earning session.
 Lock your phone, accrue points, redeem at participating restaurants.
-Competitor analysis confirmed that complex, lecture-based apps rarely inspired lasting change.
-Simplicity and immediate incentive were the design mandates.
+Competitor analysis confirmed what the research suggested: complex, lecture-based apps rarely inspired lasting change.
+Simplicity and an immediate, tangible reward were the design mandates.

 The Execution